Introducing a New Way to Have a Global Experience

 Investigate how bottom-up urban design strategies provide a framework for the participation of workers and residents to create an integrated community in Barcelona’s 22@ information activities district.
 Visit and diagram three urban typologies at the scale of the urban room, district, and neighborhood, including maritime metropolis, modernisme, and contemporary pluralism, along with a comparative study of similar typologies in Granada, Andalucía.
 Participants reside in and experience everyday life in the pedestrian waterfront neighborhood of Poblenou.

 The spring architecture program in Vicenza offers a unique opportunity to experience Italy's contribution to architectural, urban and landscape design and gives students a first-hand introduction to Italy's culture, people and language.
 Excursions in Vicenza and nearby regional towns complement the studio, allowing students to expand their knowledge of Italy outside the classroom, and providing a vehicle for hands-on study in the history and media classes.

 University of Oregon architecture and history of art and architecture faculty members teach a full curriculum of courses and studio during a summer term program in Rome.
 The twelve credit program consists of a studio, a media course and a seminar.
 Rome is the laboratory for each of these courses.
 In addition to these classes, the Rome program also offers a number of field trips with opportunities to explore other cities in Italy.
-This program is available to interior architecture and architecture students who have successfully completed at least four design studios.
+This program is available to architecture students who have successfully completed at least four design studios.

 The department offers students the opportunity to study in Denmark through the Danish Institute for Study Abroad (DIS).
 The DIS program has Summer, Fall and Spring semesters, and academic year programs in Copenhagen.
 Instruction is in English.